ory/examples/kratos-hydra/README.md

 The example uses the following environment variables:

-- DATABASE_URL: The URL of the database used by Ory Kratos

 - PUBLIC_PORT: The public port of the Ory Hydra server

 - ADMIN_PORT: The admin port of the Ory Hydra server